Vanished — The Complex, Bizarre & Tragic Story Of Susan Powell

 Over the next few years, the investigation into Susan's disappearance and the shocking deaths of her husband and sons would become a massive murder mystery that captivated the nation.

-Earlier that morning, Susan Powell and her two sons, four-year-old Charles and two-year-old Braden, went to church and then returned home.
+Earlier that morning, Susan Powell and her two sons, four-year-old Charlie and two-year-old Braden, went to church and then returned home.
 A neighbor visited them at the house, and left at around 5 P.M.

-On December 7, Josh’s mother, Terrica, and sister Jennifer Graves went looking for the family after they were told that the children had not been dropped off at daycare that morning.
+On December 7, Josh’s mother, Terrica, and sister, Jennifer Graves, went looking for the family after they were told that the children had not been dropped off at daycare that morning.
 Susan had also not shown up at work.

 Worried that the family may have been victims of carbon monoxide poisoning, police broke down the door and went inside the house.